Aquarium of the Bay: Repairs and Renovations

 Since its opening in 1996, Aquarium of the Bay started to see the original infrastructure deteriorate and need repairs.
 In 2020, many of those issues were addressed.
 They installed a new jellyfish culture/rearing system to ensure a healthy population in the aquarium, as well as donate to other affiliated organizations.
 Also included in the necessary upgrades were the elevators, raw water pumps, sprinklers, and a new chiller compressor to regulate tank temperatures.

-Controversies
+Reception

-In 2024, Aquarium of the Bay CEO George Jacob resigned following the exposure of his personal expenses assigned to Aquarium of the Bay including $286k on luxury hotels and flights and another $461k on a Stewart Copeland concert.
-The entity's accreditation from the Association of Zoos and Aquariums was revoked, following findings of deteriorated equipment and poor regulation of animal tank water temperature.
+In 2024, former Aquarium of the Bay CEO George Jacob resigned following the exposure of his personal expenses assigned to Aquarium of the Bay including $286k on luxury hotels and flights and another $461k on a Stewart Copeland concert.
+The entity's accreditation from the Association of Zoos and Aquariums was revoked in May 2024 following findings of deteriorated equipment and poor regulation of animal tank water temperature.
 Staff at the facility claimed 30% of the animals needed to be housed elsewhere as a result of the conditions.
 San Francisco-based Jon Fisher was appointed chairman of the board of the organization just prior to the investigation.